carsdotcom/powertrain/README.md

 ### How Powertrain Determines Run Context?

-If a `PROJECT_DIR` environment variable has been set, it will look for a `powertrain.mk` at the location specified by that variable and use that `powertrain.mk`;
+If a `PT_CONTEXT` environment variable has been set, it will look for a `powertrain.mk` at the location specified by that variable and use that `powertrain.mk`;
 otherwise, if the user's current working directory contains a `powertrain.mk` it will use that `powertrain.mk`; lastly, if neither of the first two conditions are met, it